 The OTIC landscape personnel continue to supervise the contract herbicide spray program along the mainline and at interchanges and perform minor herbicide and pesticide spraying at interchanges and service plazas.
-Landscape personnel maintain landscaping along the right-ofway and also construct and maintain the landscaping and plantings at the interchanges, service plazas, maintenance buildings and administration building.
+Landscape personnel maintain landscaping along the right-of-way and also construct and maintain the landscaping and plantings at the interchanges, service plazas, maintenance buildings, and administration building.
 The OTIC's landscape personnel developed and implemented the landscaping plans for the seven pairs of newer service plazas.
 In addition, landscaping plans were developed for exits and interchanges.
 In partnership with Keep Ohio Beautiful and Davey Resource Group, pollinator gardens, incorporating native Ohio plant species, were installed at the Middle Ridge and Vermilion Valley Service Plazas in 2016, Mahoning Valley and Glacier Hills Service Plazas in 2017, Erie Islands and Commodore Perry Service Plazas in 2022, and Portage and Brady's Leap Service Plazas in 2022.
-The landscaping beds and lawn areas were upgraded around the service plazas at Middle Ridge, Vermilion Valley, Great Lakes, and Towpath in 2021.
 Additionally, as part of the pavement replacement projects and individual maintenance contracts, clearcutting and large-scale tree removal are performed at various locations along the mainline and ramp interchanges to improve sight distance and maintain clear zone areas.

-The condition of the landscaping was considered during the bridge, culvert, roadway and facilities inspections.
+The condition of the landscaping was considered during the bridge, culvert, roadway, and facilities inspections.
 The right-of-way continues to be well maintained, with no notable issues.
-AECOM recommends that landscaping, including clearcutting, continue to be performed.
+It is recommended that landscaping, including clearcutting, continue to be performed.